Undergraduate Admissions for applicants from foreign secondary schools

 Applicants must create and submit an application via the Sciences Po admissions website, adhering to deadlines outlined in the admissions calendar.

-Candidates applying through this admissions pathway have the option of applying to two programmes offered at the Undergraduate College, including dual degree programmes.
+Candidates applying through this admissions pathway may apply to two programmes offered at the Undergraduate College, including dual degree programmes.

-- Admission results: the date you receive your admission result depends on the date you submit your completed application (including academic reference).
+- Admission results: the date you receive your admission result depends on the date you submit your completed application (including academic references).

 - You will hear whether you have been accepted:

-- Deadline for applying for the Émile Boutmy Scholarship: 23 February 2022.
-If you would like to apply for the scholarship, it is essential that you indicate this intention directly in your application and that you adhere to the submission deadline specified above.
+- Deadline for applying for the Émile Boutmy Scholarship: 22 February 2023.
+If you are eligible to apply, it is essential that you select the scholarship directly in your online application file and that you meet the specific deadline specified above.
 No scholarship applications will be accepted after submission of your Sciences Po application.

 - Interviews and application deadlines are specific for each dual degree programmes.
 Please check the dedicated webpages ;